-In 2015, the MCAT format and content will change.
-Among other things, it will include a social and behavioral science component, and it is recommended that students take an introductory course in psychology and in sociology or anthropology.
+In 2015, the MCAT format and content changed.
+Among other things, it now includes a social and behavioral science component, and it is recommended that students take an introductory course in psychology and in sociology or anthropology to prepare.

 BIOL 001 - Cellular and Molecular Biology - Fall Semester

 BIOL 002 - Organismal and Population Biology - Spring Semester